aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

 View this page in [Japanese(日本語)](README_ja.md)

 AlphaFold2 Webapp on AWS provides a web frontend that allows users to run AlphaFold2 or ColabFold using GUI.
 In addition, administrators can easily build an AlphaFold2 or ColabFold analysis environment with AWS CDK.
+For more information, please refer to [an AWS HPC blog post: "Running protein structure prediction at scale using a web interface for researchers"](https://aws.amazon.com/blogs/hpc/running-protein-structure-prediction-at-scale-using-a-web-interface-for-researchers/).

 <img src="doc/webui.png" width=500>